LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 Example 8: The Speaking Reel or Event Recording

 A short clip from a speaking engagement, webinar, or podcast appearance.
 Speaking authority is one of the most compelling credibility signals for AI agency owners targeting professional clients — it signals that your expertise has been vetted and valued by other organizations.
-Even a one-minute clip from a virtual webinar is powerful.
+Even a one-minute clip from a virtual webinar is powerful because recordings become permanently useful for this Featured section slot.

 Example 9: The Discovery Call Booking Link